PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-16 16:34:05
+Last updated: 2024-04-16 16:35:58
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin